Blinken questions China peace push over Russia help

 Chinese President Xi Jinping, during a summit in November 2023 with counterpart Joe Biden, agreed to key US demands of restoring military communication between the two powers.

-He also agreed to taking action against producers of ingredients in fentanyl, the painkiller behind an overdose epidemic in the United States.
+He also agreed to take action against producers of ingredients in fentanyl, the painkiller behind an overdose epidemic in the United States.

 But a wide range of disagreements remain.